Semior001/releaseit/README.md

 ## Evaluator functions

-The list of available to use functions consists of [sprig's](http://masterminds.github.io/sprig/) (excluding `env` and `expandenv`) functions list, and a several custom functions, including:
+The list of available to use functions consists of [sprig's](http://masterminds.github.io/sprig/) functions list, and a several custom functions, including:

 <details>